Skip to main content

 Project funding

-In Call 2025, a budget line has been assigned per topic, and the Annual Work Programme (AWP) 2025 provides per topic the average EU Contribution expected per project.
+In 2026 call, a budget line has been assigned per topic, and the 2026 Annual Work Programme provides per topic the average EU Contribution expected per project.
 Therefore, depending on the budget available and the requested EU contribution of the proposal(s) retained for funding, more than one project could be funded per topic.

 CBE JU uses the same funding rates as Horizon Europe, with one exception: the standard funding rate for Innovation Actions (IAs) is 60% of the eligible costs (except for non-profit legal entities, where the funding rate is up to 100% of the total eligible costs).